Yankees Suck, Reason #83

 There's a great description of Koch going to bed early on Sunday night, Oct.
 30, 1938, waking up early, and, on his walk to the barbershop on 72nd street, hearing passersby talk of “invasion,” and “panic.”
 He assumed the worst: Some European country falling to Hitler's Germany.
 It was his barber who corrected him.
 How odd would that be?
 Your words causing mass hysteria?

 Koch, gentlemanly and circumspect in his writing, keeps finding hysteria.
 “War of the Worlds” led to Hollywood, where he wrote, or helped write, “Casablanca,” “Sergeant York,” “The Letter,” and “Letter from an Unknown Woman,” among others.
 But he was also tapped to write “Mission to Moscow,” a whitewashing of the Soviet Union when they were our allies during World War II, and as a result he was fingered by the man who tapped him, Jack Warner, before the House Un-American Activities Committee in 1947.
-He was one of the original “Hollywood 19,” blacklisted, and fled to Europe, where he and his wife continued to be hounded by the U.S. government.
+He was one of the original “Hollywood 19.”
+He was subsequently blacklisted and fled to Europe, where he and his wife continued to be hounded by the U.S. government.

 Famous Last Words: Jimmy Dykes